mithru/NOC-IntelligenceLearning-Exercises/GA_Image/README.md

 # Genetic Algorithm - 16x16 image

 This genetic algorithm evolves over time to try and form a 16x16 pre-uploaded image.
+Based on [Dan Shiffman's Nature of Code](http://natureofcode.com/book/chapter-9-the-evolution-of-code/).
-Here are some examples:
+Here are some examples (each gif is about 10 seconds long, so wait for it to loop to see the whole thing):

 **Noise to image of character 'A'**